xeviscc/cloudopting-manager-webui/README.md

      1. run `npm start`

-*Note: If the step 4 `npm start` gives the error `/usr/bin/env: node: No such file or directory` it maight be needed to symlink it like so `sudo ln -s /usr/bin/nodejs /usr/bin/node`
+*Note: If the step 4 `npm start` gives the error `/usr/bin/env: node: No such file or directory` it might be needed to symlink it like so `sudo ln -s /usr/bin/nodejs /usr/bin/node`

-## Testing
+## Testing (in Ubuntu)
+1. Run the test
+     1. run `npm test`